sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 Most importantly for me, it natively syncs the Documents, Pictures, and Desktop folders.

-{{< figure src="img/onedrive-folders.png" alt="OneDrive sync folders" position="center" style="border-radius: 8px;" caption="I created a 'My Files' folder to distinguish my actual documents from the Documents folder which is filled with stuff from programs." captionPosition="center" >}}
+{{< figure src="img/onedrive-folders.png" alt="OneDrive sync folders" caption="I created a 'My Files' folder to distinguish my actual documents from the Documents folder which is filled with stuff from programs." captionPosition="center" >}}

 It supports a virtual file system (called "Files On Demand") so files that aren't used within a certain number of days are removed locally.

-{{< figure src="img/onedrive-files-on-demand.png" alt="OneDrive files on demand" position="center" style="border-radius: 8px;" caption="Recently used files are stored locally, while others are only available with an internet connection." captionPosition="center" >}}
+{{< figure src="img/onedrive-files-on-demand.png" alt="OneDrive files on demand" caption="Recently used files are stored locally, while others are only available with an internet connection." captionPosition="center" >}}

 I absolutely love this feature.
 I was able to sync my 10GB Documents folder from my desktop with my laptop in seconds since files are only downloaded as needed.